 Managed hosting is a form of shared hosting and a popular option where your website is hosted on a server that’s being managed by another company.
 These companies can be either web host or IT company that focuses on providing managed services for businesses.

 With managed hosting, you don’t need to worry about managing your server because it’s being taken care of by someone else.
-The host takes care of things like hardware maintenance, software upgrades and security patches — all things you’d have to do if you were using a self-managed VPS or dedicated server instead.
+The host takes care of things like Managed hosting, software upgrades and security patches — all things you’d have to do if you were using a self-managed VPS or dedicated server instead.

 WordPress has its own dedicated hosting plan called WordPress VIP (WordPress VIP).
 It offers unlimited storage, bandwidth and databases along with access to premium features such as staging sites and one-click installs for apps like WooCommerce or Easy Digital Downloads.
 The price for this plan starts at $15/month (billed annually) but can be as high as $50/month depending on what features you want to be included in your plan.